sonroyaalmerol/m3u-stream-merger-proxy/README.md

 If your IPTV provider issues multiple M3U links for each connection, but you prefer to consolidate them into a single URL for convenience, the M3U Stream Merger Proxy can help.
 Follow the steps below to simplify your IPTV setup:

+## How It Works

+1. **Initialization and M3U Playlist Consolidation:**
+   - On startup, the service loads M3U playlists from the specified URLs (M3U_URL_1, M3U_URL_2, M3U_URL_3, etc.).
+This usually takes a while, depending on the size of the original M3U files as it goes through each entry.
+   - It consolidates the playlists by merging different streams based on their stream name.
+   - The consolidated data will be saved in a JSON file in the data folder which will serve as its "database."
+   - For each unique stream name, the service aggregates the corresponding stream URLs into a consolidated M3U playlist.

+2. **HTTP Endpoints:**
+   - **Playlist Endpoint (`/playlist.m3u`):**
+     - Accessing this endpoint returns the merged M3U playlist containing streams consolidated from different sources.

+   - **Stream Endpoint (`/stream/{streamID}.mp4`):**
+     - When a client requests an MP4 stream for a specific stream ID, the service fetches the corresponding stream URL from the consolidated M3U playlist.

+3. **Load Balancing:**
+   - The service employs a simple load-balancing strategy by cycling through the available stream URLs for a particular stream ID.
+   - It attempts to fetch the MP4 stream from each URL until a successful connection is established or all URLs are exhausted.

+4. **Periodic Updates:**
+   - To ensure up-to-date stream information, the service periodically refreshes the M3U playlists at a specified interval (default is 24 hours).
+   - This ensures that new streams or changes in the source M3U playlists are reflected in the consolidated playlist.

+5. **Error Handling:**
+   - If all stream URLs fail to provide a valid MP4 stream, the service logs the error and responds with an appropriate error message to the client.
+   - It handles client disconnections during the streaming process and avoids unnecessary resource usage.

+6. **Proxy Functionality:**
+   - The M3U Stream Merger Proxy acts as a proxy server, abstracting the complexity of managing multiple M3U sources from clients.
+   - Clients can interact with a single endpoint (`/stream/{streamID}.mp4`) while benefiting from the aggregated streams behind the scenes.

+7. **Customization:**
+   - Users can customize the service by modifying the M3U URLs, update interval, and other configuration options in the `.env` file.

 ### Prerequisites

 - [Docker](https://www.docker.com/) installed on your system.